happyDomain/help/content/introduction/deploy/bind.en.md

 ---
 data: 2024-06-26T20:44:25+02:00
-title: Connect to a remote BIND server
+title: Connect to a BIND server
 weight: 30
 ---

 [BIND](https://www.isc.org/bind/) is an authoritative and recursive DNS server developed by the [Internet Systems Consortium](https://isc.org).

-It is possible to use it with happyDomain through [Dynamic DNS (RFC 2136)](https://www.rfc-editor.org/rfc/rfc2136).
+It is possible to use it with happyDomain through [Dynamic DNS (RFC 2136)](https://www.rfc-editor.org/rfc/rfc2136), which works with a remote server, or by editing the zone files directly, when happyDomain runs on the same host.

-This documentation will guide you through configuring BIND to enable Dynamic DNS and connect your domains to happyDomain.
+This documentation will guide you through configuring BIND to enable Dynamic DNS and connect your domains to happyDomain, then through the zone file alternative.

 ## Configure BIND to enable Dynamic DNS